Impact of temporary lockdown on disease extinction in assortative networks: Results

-Similarly, Fig.~\ref{fig3}(b) shows results for gamma-distributed networks with \( 0.01 \leq \epsilon \leq 1.0 \) and varying lockdown durations \( 0 \leq T \leq 4 \), for fixed \( \xi \) and \( R_0 \), and for the same $\mathcal{F}$ values as in panel (a).
-Here, one can see that as heterogeneity increases, shorter lockdown durations must be taken to obtain the same effect, and to maintain the same EP.
-This suggests that as network heterogeneity increases, the disease is more susceptible to extinction under lockdown interventions, reducing the level of effort required to achieve a given EP.
-This conclusion is consistent with previous studies showing that increasing heterogeneity in undirected networks lowers the MTE, thereby making extinction via large fluctuations more likely \cite{hindes_2019_undirected_degree_hetro,clancy_2018_persistence,korngut_2022_direction,korngut_2025_we,korngut2025_assortative}.
+Figure~\ref{fig4} suggests that as network heterogeneity increases, the disease is more susceptible to extinction under lockdown interventions, reducing the level of effort required to achieve a given EP.
+These results are consistent with previous studies showing that increasing heterogeneity in undirected networks lowers the MTE, thereby making disease eradication more likely \cite{hindes_2019_undirected_degree_hetro,clancy_2018_persistence,korngut_2022_direction,korngut_2025_we,korngut2025_assortative}.

-Since real-world networks are rarely random, and often exhibit either assortative or disassortative mixing, we wanted to check whether the results in Fig.~\ref{fig3} can be generalized to realistic networks with positive or negative degree-degree correlations.
+Since real-world networks are rarely random, and often exhibit either assortative or disassortative mixing, we wanted to check whether the results in Fig.~\ref{fig4} can be generalized to more realistic scenarios with positive or negative degree-degree correlations.
 As shown in Fig.~\ref{fig2}, even networks with the same level of heterogeneity can display different EPs due to their assortative structure.
 To study this effect, we adopted the same approach as in the heterogeneous case, and generated multiple gamma-distributed networks with varying assortativity, mapping the state space, and identifying all combinations of lockdown parameters and \( \alpha \) values that yield the same EP.

-In Fig.~\ref{fig4}(a), we show results of equal-EP contour lines versus $\xi$ and $\alpha$ for fixed $\epsilon$ and $T$, whereas in Fig.~\ref{fig4}(b) we show similar results as function of $T$ and $\alpha$ while keeping $\epsilon$ and $\xi$ fixed.
-These results indicate that as assortativity increases, the values of \( T \) and \( \xi \) required to achieve a fixed EP decrease.
-This demonstrates that, much like heterogeneity, assortativity enhances the likelihood of extinction under intervention.
-This similarity is consistent with previous studies showing a correspondence between assortativity and heterogeneity in static networks~\cite{korngut2025_assortative}.
+In Fig.~\ref{fig5} we show heatmaps of $\mathcal{P}$ (with logarithmic colorbar) for assortative and disassortative gamma-distributed networks as function of $\xi$ and $\alpha$ (Fig.~\ref{fig5}a), and $T$ and $\alpha$ (Fig.~\ref{fig5}b).
+We also overlay isoprobability contour lines of \( \mathcal{P}_T = \mathcal{F}\mathcal{P}_0 \), with the same $\mathcal{F}$ values as in Fig.~\ref{fig4}.
+These results indicate that as assortativity increases, the values of \( T \) and \( \xi \) required to achieve a fixed EP decrease, demonstrating that, much like heterogeneity, assortativity enhances the likelihood of disease eradication under intervention.
+Notably, this qualitative similarity between the role of heterogeneity and assortativity is consistent with previous studies in static networks~\cite{korngut2025_assortative}.